tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 ## Deploy Apache Flink

-The data that comes in from cell devices is often unstructured, So we’ll use Apache Flink to transform the data and store it in data grid.
+The data that comes in from cell devices is often unstructured.
+So **we’ll use Apache Flink to transform the data and store it in data grid.**

-First, we’ll install the Flink Operator.
+First, **install the Flink Operator.**

 **Switch back to the Administrator view.** On the left menu, **select Operators → OperatorHub** and type Flink.
 Click Install, use the `openshift-operator` namespace, and create the flink operator.

 ![Flink Installation](img/flink.png)

-After the operator finishes installing, we’ll create a new Flink deployment.
-On the left menu, **select Installed Operators and click Flink Kubernetes Operator.**
+After the operator finishes installing, **we’ll create a new Flink deployment.** On the left menu, select "Installed Operators" and click Flink Kubernetes Operator.

 Under the Provided APIs, **select Flink deployment.** **Switch the view to YAML** and paste in the configuration below.